A Cohomological Bundle Theory for Sheaf Cohomology: The bicomplex and the total sheaf

 where the sum is taken over all traversals $z$ of the grid of $(\sigma,\tau)$.
 We have two short exact sequences from Theorems \ref{first} and \ref{second}.
-The map $\varphi$ gives a morphism of these short exact sequences
+The map $\omega$ gives a morphism of these short exact sequences

 where the maps $\varepsilon$ are the injections and the maps $\pi$ the projections of the respective modules.
-The map $\varphi'$ is the quotient of $\varphi$ on the quotient spaces $M^n$ and $D^n$.
-A trivial calculation shows the commutativity of the two squares.
+The map $\omega'$ is the restriction of $\omega$ to the subcomplexes $N^n$ and $M^n$.
+We need to check the commutativity of the two squares. \begin{description} \item [\rm (Left square).]
+The maps $\varepsilon$ are just injections, so we have